Decompollaborate/ipl3checksum/README.md

 cickind = ipl3checksum.CICKind.CIC_6102_7101

 checksum = ipl3checksum.calculateChecksum(romBytes, cickind)

-assert checksum is not None # Not able to compute the checksum, probably because rom was too small
+# If this assert fails it is because the library was not able to compute the
+# checksum, probably because the passed rom was too small
+assert checksum is not None

 print(f"{checksum[0]:08X}")
 print(f"{checksum[1]:08X}")